In a nutshell: The Rodz API exposes three enrichment endpoints for pulling social content and job data directly from LinkedIn:

 Can I combine company-jobs data with the HR signals?

-Absolutely.
+Yes.
 The company-jobs endpoint gives you a snapshot of open positions at any given moment.
 The HR signals (specifically job-offers and republished-job-offers) give you real-time notifications when new listings appear or existing ones are republished.
-A practical workflow: use HR signals to get alerted when a target company posts a new role, then call company-jobs to see the full picture of everything they are currently hiring for.
+A practical workflow: use HR signals to get alerted when a target company posts a new role, then call company-jobs to see the full picture of what they’re currently hiring for.
 The signal gives you the trigger.
 The endpoint gives you the context.

 Next Steps

 You now have everything you need to start pulling LinkedIn content and job data through the Rodz API.
-Here is what to do next:
+A few concrete things to do next:

 - Try each endpoint with a company or profile you know well.
 Compare the API output with what you see on LinkedIn to build confidence in the data.